 In addition, under California law, operators of online services are required to disclose how they respond to “Do Not Track” signals or other similar mechanisms that provide consumers the ability to exercise choice regarding the collection of personal information of a consumer over time and across third-party online services, to the extent the operator engages in that collection.
 At this time, we do not track our users’ personal information over time and across third-party online services.
 This law also requires operators of online services to disclose whether third-parties may collect personal information about their users’ online activities over time and across different online services when the users use the operator’s service.
 We do not knowingly permit third-parties to collect personal information about an individual LabPair user’s online activities over time and across different online services when using the App.

 If you wish to request a copy, correction, deletion of your personal information collected, please contact us at the e-mail or physical address provided in the Contact Us section at the bottom of this policy.
-You may also contact us toll free at: ___________________.
+You may also make a request to us using the webform available on the Website.
 You may also delete data on your own, for example, by deactivating and permanently deleting your LabPair account.

 Verification Procedures